Co-Investigator and TESF-India Lead

 Amir Bazaz is Senior Lead-Practice at the Indian Institute for Human Settlements (IIHS) and works on issues at the intersection of economics, climate change mitigation, and adaptation and sustainable development.
 His current research interests are low carbon societies/infrastructure, climate change adaptation and mitigation (across scales), with specific focus on urban-climate change linkages and climate, energy and environment policy.

-Senior Consultant, IIHS (Bangalore)
+Senior Associate, IIHS (Bangalore)

 Anisha completed her PhD in Management from the University of Bristol in 2020.
 Her doctoral thesis focused on the implementation of a teaching practice, Activity-Based Learning (ABL) in government primary schools in Tamil Nadu.
 Besides research interests in institutional change, practice change and education, Anisha has taken up teaching and administrative positions in schools in India and universities in the UK.
 Her current research focus is on education and sustainable cities within the TESF project.